ClaireV38/quest-php-adv-upload-file/README.md

 # quest-php-adv-upload-file
-creation of o fomr to upload multiple files with type and size checkings
+creation of a form to upload multiple files with type and size checkings